nixworks/public/news/2007/05/7/index.md

 ##### Israeli Prime Minister
 ### [ Prime Minister Ehud Olmert of Israel survives three motions of no confidence in Knesset, in the latest backlash over his handling of the 2006 Lebanon war. ](/news/2007/05/7/prime-minister-ehud-olmert-of-israel-survives-three-motions-of-no-confidence-in-knesset-in-the-latest-backlash-over-his-handling-of-the-20.md)
-_Context: Israel, 2006 Lebanon war, Israeli Prime Minister, no confidence, parliament in Israel, Ehud Olmert_
+_Context: Israel, Ehud Olmert, Israeli Prime Minister, parliament in Israel, no confidence, 2006 Lebanon war_

 ##### Los Angeles Police Department
 ### [ A senior officer of the Los Angeles Police Department is demoted and 61 other officers reassigned after an inquiry into the handling of a May Day protest. ](/news/2007/05/7/a-senior-officer-of-the-los-angeles-police-department-is-demoted-and-61-other-officers-reassigned-after-an-inquiry-into-the-handling-of-a-m.md)
-_Context: May Day, Los Angeles Police Department_
+_Context: Los Angeles Police Department, May Day_

 ##### bus
 ### [ At least 21 people die in a bus crash in northwest Pakistan. ](/news/2007/05/7/at-least-21-people-die-in-a-bus-crash-in-northwest-pakistan.md)
-_Context: bus, Pakistan_
+_Context: Pakistan, bus_

 ##### Mexico
 ### [ More than 18,000 Mexicans pose naked for U.S. photographer Spencer Tunick at the Zcalo Plaza in Mexico City. ](/news/2007/05/7/more-than-18-000-mexicans-pose-naked-for-u-s-photographer-spencer-tunick-at-the-zocalo-plaza-in-mexico-city.md)
-_Context: U.S., photographer, Spencer Tunick, Mexico, Mexico City, Zcalo Plaza_
+_Context: Zcalo Plaza, United States, Spencer Tunick, Mexico, Mexico City, photographer_

 ## [Previous Day...](/news/2007/05/6/index.md)